BITszwang/DPT/README.md

 We would like to thank [Yingqian Wang](https://github.com/YingqianWang) for his help with LFSR.
 We would also like to thank [Zhengyu Liang](https://github.com/ZhengyuLiang24) for adding our DPT to the repository [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR).

 ## Contact
-If you have any question about this work, feel free to concat with me via shunzhouwang@bit.edu.cn.
+If you have any question about this work, feel free to contact with me via shunzhouwang@bit.edu.cn.